FelipeMaeda/mxG-ADSync/README.md

 # mxG-ADSync

-ADSync-MxGateway is synchronize schedule of LDAP attributes with MxGateway system
+mxG-ADSync is synchronize schedule of LDAP attributes with MxGateway system

 ## Instalation